 On the Medicare.gov website, you can converse with a representative to inquire specifically about the mental health benefits available to you.

-There are several terms that you need to know to grasp the specifics of your coverage.
+There are several terms that you need to know to understand your coverage.
 If you’re ever in doubt, reach out to a Medicare representative who will be able to guide you on your plan.

 First, you need to know if your provider accepts Medicare, as this will affect how much you pay.
 Healthcare providers who accept Medicare are considered “in-network,” while those who don’t accept Medicare are “out-of-network.”